beetbox/beets/docs/reference/cli.rst

 ``````
 ::

-    beet modify [-MWay] QUERY FIELD=VALUE...
+    beet modify [-MWay] QUERY [FIELD=VALUE...]
+[FIELD!...]

 Change the metadata for items or albums in the database.

 Supply a :doc:`query <query>` matching the things you want to change and a
 series of ``field=value`` pairs.
 For example, ``beet modify genius of love
 artist="Tom Tom Club"`` will change the artist for the track "Genius of Love."
+For removing fields (only possible with flexible attributes), specify one or
-The ``-a`` switch operates on albums instead of individual tracks.
-Items will
+more ``field!`` argument(s).
+The ``-a`` switch operates on albums instead of
-automatically be moved around when necessary if they're in your library
+individual tracks.
+Items will automatically be moved around when necessary if
-directory, but you can disable that with ``-M``.
-Tags will be written to the
+they're in your library directory, but you can disable that with ``-M``.
+Tags
-files according to the settings you have for imports, but these can be
+will be written to the files according to the settings you have for imports,
-overridden with ``-w`` (write tags, the default) and ``-W`` (don't write tags).
+but these can be overridden with ``-w`` (write tags, the default) and ``-W``
-Finally, this command politely asks for your permission before making any
+(don't write tags).
+Finally, this command politely asks for your permission
-changes, but you can skip that prompt with the ``-y`` switch.
+before making any changes, but you can skip that prompt with the ``-y`` switch.

 .. _move-cmd: